How do I store Amazon SNS notifications for Amazon SES emails in DynamoDB using Lambda?

 Note: You can add more secondary indexes as needed.

-For information about creating a table in DynamoDB, see Getting started with Amazon DynamoDB.
+For information about creating a table in DynamoDB, see Create a DynamoDB table.

 Add permissions to your Lambda function's IAM role that allow it to call the DynamoDB table

 Create a new AWS Identity and Access Management (IAM) role.
-Configure the role to allow your Lambda function to call the DynamoDB:PutItem API by doing the following:
+Configure the role to allow your Lambda function to call the DynamoDB:PutItem API:

 Note: It's a best practice to create and use a new IAM role for different Lambda functions.
 Avoid reusing roles across multiple functions.

-1. In the left navigation pane of the IAM console, choose Roles.
+1. In the navigation pane of the IAM console, choose Roles.

 2. Choose Create Role.